-Our Liberal Arts student ambassadors are enthusiastic and dedicated individuals with a passionate interest in engaging prospective students with the principles of Liberal Education.
+Our GSD student ambassadors are enthusiastic and dedicated individuals with a passionate interest in engaging prospective students in the principles of Global Sustainable Development.

 Our ambassadors support our Department across a wide range of activities, including: